Darrell Horcher

 Darrell Joseph Horcher (born July 28, 1987) is an American mixed martial artist who competes in the Lightweight division.
 A professional since 2010, he formerly competed for the UFC, Bellator and the Cage Fury Fighting Championships, where he was the Lightweight Champion.

-Background
+Early life and education

-Born in Chicago and raised in Shermans Dale, Pennsylvania, Horcher began wrestling during his freshman year at West Perry High School, graduating in 2005.
-Later, he transitioned to mixed martial arts.
+Born in Chicago and raised in Shermans Dale, Pennsylvania, Horcher began wrestling during his freshman year at West Perry High School, where he graduated in 2005.
+He later transitioned to mixed martial arts.

 Mixed martial arts career

 Early career

 Horcher compiled an amateur record of 4–1 before turning professional in September 2010, Horcher fought all of his earlier fights in Pennsylvania-based promotions.
 With a record of 5–0, he signed with Bellator in 2012.

 Bellator MMA

 Horcher made his Bellator debut against then-undefeated E. J. Brooks in a Bellator season seven lightweight tournament reserve bout on October 19, 2012 at Bellator 77.
 Despite coming in as an underdog, Horcher won the fight via knockout in just 21 seconds into first round.

 Horcher then faced Chris Liguori at Bellator 83 on December 7, 2012.
 Horcher won the fight via unanimous decision.

 Horcher was handed his first professional loss via unanimous decision to former TUF 8 contestant Phillipe Nover at Bellator 95.